Seeking Indigenous Artists - Current Call for Artists and Registration for Future Calls

 PROJECT

-Vancouver Coastal Health (VCH) is seeking an Indigenous artist from the Sḵwx̱wú7mesh Úxwumixw to design digital artwork to be printed and displayed at the Squamish General Hospital, including but not limited to the five locations indicated below, in and around the maternity ward.
+Vancouver Coastal Health (VCH) is seeking an Indigenous artist from the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) or Líl̓wat Nation to design digital artwork to be printed and displayed at a clinic in Whistler.

 The project team aims to:

-(1) Honour the Host Nation on whose territory the facility is located; and
+(1) Honour the Nations on whose territory the facility is located; and

-(2) Create a welcoming and inclusive space for Indigenous clients seeking service at the site.
+(2) Create a welcoming and inclusive space for Indigenous clients seeking services at the site.

 ARTIST ELGIBILITY CRITERIA